Retro fridge freezer buying guide

 Where to buy a retro fridge freezer

-Big-name retailers that stock a wide range of retro fridge freezers include:
+Big-name retailers that stock a wide range of retro fridge freezers include the following:

 - – sells freestanding retro fridge freezers from Amica, electriQ and Galanz.
 These are available in 80/20, 70/30 or 60/40 splits between fridge and freezer space.
 Prices start at around £280 and go up to around £500.

-- – only offers two retro fridge freezer models at the time of writing – the Bush Classic BFFF60 in cream or black.
+- – sells just two retro fridge freezers, both Bush models - at the time of writing the Bush Classic BFFF60 is available in cream or black.
 Expect to spend around £430.

 - – currently sells retro fridge freezers from Montpellier, Smeg and Swan in an array of vibrant colours.
-The cheapest option is the £430 Montpellier MAB345K, but if your budget allows for it, you can spend as much as £1,800 on a rival model from Smeg.
+The cheapest option is the £430 Montpellier MAB345K or the Swan SR11010 in a range of colours , but if your budget allows for it, you can spend as much as £1,800 on a Smeg model.

 Swan retro fridge freezers